lingfromSh/pyredis-distribution-lock/README.md

 We could use redis distribution lock to manipulate some shared resources safely in distributed context.

-## Problems

-1. Cannot handle problem when some workers crushed or timeout.

 ## Tests

 You could quickly test